Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Licorice doesn’t cause hyperaldosteronism, but it can produce similar effects.
 True licorice contains a sweet substance called glycyrrhizin, which affects the body in a similar way to aldosterone.
 It raises the level of sodium ions in the blood, increases blood volume, and increases blood pressure.
 It also lowers the level of potassium ions in the blood.

 Licorice is obtained from the roots of the licorice plant (Glycyrrhiza glabra).
 Most “licorice” bought in candy stores actually contains very little or no real licorice root and is flavored with other substances, such as anise oil.
 This is safe to eat as far as changing blood pressure is concerned.
 However, herbal teas containing licorice, real licorice candies, and other products containing licorice root should be used with caution.
+If someone has questions about their frequency of use, a health professional should be consulted.

 A doctor will likely have a variety of treatments to offer someone with hyperaldosteronism.
 An adrenal gland tumor may be surgically removed.
 Drugs may be given to block the action of excess aldosterone.
 Potassium supplements may be prescribed for temporary use before the aldosterone level returns to normal.
 The treatment of other disorders that are producing the hyperaldosteronism may also return the hormone to a normal level.

-The hormones released by the adrenal cortex belong to three classes of steroid chemicals: the mineralocorticoids (such as aldosterone), the glucocorticoids (such as cortisol) and the androgens (a group of hormones that produce male characteristics).
+The hormones released by the adrenal cortex belong to three classes of steroid chemicals: the mineralocorticoids (such as aldosterone), the glucocorticoids (such as cortisol), and the androgens (a group of hormones that produce male characteristics).

 A low blood level of aldosterone is known as hypoaldosteronism.
 The condition on its own is often considered to be a rare disease.
 It may appear as part of another condition, however.
 Aldosterone deficiency is most often accompanied by a deficiency of other hormones made by the adrenal cortex in a condition called primary adrenal insufficiency, also known as Addison’s disease.
 In this disorder, the adrenal cortex fails to produce enough of one or more of its hormones.
 Primary adrenal insufficiency develops due to damage to the adrenal cortex.